WeversonL/temperature-finder/README.md

 3. [Follow the steps in this repository](https://github.com/WeversonL/geocode-finder), as the API's were built in separate ways

-4. Start container with image and api key
+4. Start container with image and API KEY

         docker run -p 8081:8081 --network ct-apis --name temperature-finder -e API_KEY=YOUR_API_KEY weversonlemos/temperature-finder:latest